supriya-kotturu/note-taking-app/README.md

 The application can be deployed using the following services:

 - Frontend: Vercel
-- Backend: Railway or Heroku
+- Backend: Neondb
-- Database: Railway PostgreSQL or Heroku Postgres
+- Database: Neondb PostgreSQL

 ## Environment Setup